leowndev/reveal-mask-cursor/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Credits

+This project was built following [olivierlarose tutorial](https://blog.olivierlarose.com/tutorials/mask-cursor-effect).
+Special thanks to the amazing tutorial.